 Leah Smock, Meade County’s most famous ghost

 The most infamous folklore in Meade County comes from the small town of Battletown, Ky., where a young woman was burned alive in a smokehouse in the 19th century after locals accused her of being a witch.

-From time to time bodies of people who fell in the river and drowned were found washed on shore in Brandenburg.
-Sometimes the still roam looking for graves lost long ago.
+From time to time bodies of people who fell in the river and drowned were found washed onshore in Brandenburg.
+Sometimes they still roam looking for graves lost long ago.

 Fire in the Sky has always been commonplace in Meade.
 Here are some famous and infamous stories of the terror that comes from the sky.

 The Ghosts of Doe Run Inn